 Often times, people are interested in day trading for the wrong reasons.
 They have sky-high expectations before they even place their first trade.

-We can’t blame people for thinking like this since we see it all the time; the ‘zero to hero’ story of the billionaire hedge fund manager who started from his garage or the multi-millionaire trading on his phone from his Bugatti.
+We can’t blame people for thinking like this since we see it all the time.
+For example, the ‘zero to hero’ story of the billionaire hedge fund manager who started from his garage.
+Or perhaps the multi-millionaire trading on his phone from his Bugatti.

 This ‘successful trader’ image is so prevalent in our culture that it’s no surprise people have distorted views of what it means to be a profitable trader.
-We all hope to achieve this level of success but the problem arises when new traders fail to meet these high expectations and quickly become frustrated and quit trading for good.
+We all hope to achieve this level of success.
+The problem arises when new traders fail to meet these high expectations and quickly become frustrated and quit trading for good.

 There are 252 trading days in one year.

 Consistency is Key

 “Success is neither magical nor mysterious.
 Success is the natural consequence of consistently applying basic fundamentals.”